Den Store Danske Encyklopædi: Online version

-An online version of the encyclopedia was released on 26 February 2009 free-of-charge, generating revenue by displaying ads.
-The free online version was published using wiki software, opening up for user contributions.
-The decision to offer it free of charge was criticized by buyers of the DKK 25,000 (approx US$4,500 (2010)) paper encyclopedia, to whom the publishing house originally had pledged that a reduced-price paper version would never be released.
+An online version of the encyclopedia was released on 26 February 2009 free of charge, generating revenue by displaying ads.
+It was published using wiki software, opening it up for user contributions.
+The decision to offer it free of charge was criticized by buyers of the DKK 25,000 (approx US$4,500 (2010)) paper encyclopedia, to whom the publishing house had originally pledged that a reduced-price paper version would never be released.
 The publishing house insists that all pledges are honored, as the free-of-charge version is web-based, and not a paper encyclopedia.

 Gyldendal's vision is to create a hybrid between the traditional encyclopedia and user-generated encyclopedias like Wikipedia.
 While registered users may contribute with content and upload images, etc., a professional editorial staff maintain oversight over contributions.
 The status of an article is clearly flagged, if it is user-generated content or if it has been approved by the editorial staff.
-The vision is that the online version will be the Dane's preferred choice for updated and trustworthy information, maintaining the status of a traditional encyclopedia.
-Gyldendal sought to recruit about 1,500 subject matter experts to verify user contributions to the about 161,000 articles - by March 2009 about 1,100 experts had been enrolled.
-The permanent editorial staff comprises 20 persons.
+The vision is that the online version will be Danes' preferred choice for updated and trustworthy information, maintaining the status of a traditional encyclopedia.
+Gyldendal sought to recruit about 1,500 subject matter experts to verify user contributions to the about 161,000 articles – by March 2009 about 1,100 experts had been enrolled.
+The permanent editorial staff comprises 20 people.

+In 2017 Gylendal decided it was too expensive to maintain the online version.
+The contents of the online version were incorporated into Lex – Denmark's National Encyclopedia when it launched in 2020.

 Copyright

 The original articles from Den Store Danske Encyclopædi can be used freely but cannot be distributed or used commercially.

-The new articles (made by the users) can be used freely provided the source is referenced using a deep link.
+The new articles (made by the users) can be used freely, provided the source is referenced using a deep link.

-Den Store Danske is covered by the Danish copyright law and it belongs to Gyldendal.
+Den Store Danske is covered by Danish copyright law and belongs to Gyldendal.